modxcms/fred/docs/index.md

 # Fred
-Meet Fred, the friendly editor.
-Fred helps designers, developers and content creators to collaborate on MODX projects through a powerful and flexible drag-and-drop visual website builder.
-Designers create the specifications of how a site should look and work.
-Developers create a reusalble design libraries for sites.
-And site owners can then use that work to create compelling content quickly using intuitive, visual drag and drop tools straight from the front end of a website.
+Fred is a flexible and powerful drag-and-drop **fr**ont-end **ed**itor for MODX CMS.
+It enables non-technical users to create beautiful content without having to know markup or dealing with overwhelming back-end interfaces.
+It fully supports MODX Snippets and intuitive controls like sliders and color pickers for configuring content on the page.

+What differentiates Fred from other visual content builders is MODX’s core tenet of Creative Freedom: it doesn’t force you to use one HTML/CSS framework, empowering you to create anything you can imagine.
+Expand upon or customize a provided starter theme, or create a complete solution from scratch that’s 100% unique to you.

-Sinces there are _zero_ restrictions on markup, techniques or templates, designers can realize their creative vision with pixel-perfect precision.
-Complete control over what can and cannot be edited means developers can create a library of design elements based on designers’ work without worrying that end-users will break things.
-And end-users are empowered to quickly create amazing web content without the need to get designers and developers involved (or fear of retribution if they break things).
+Since there are _no_ restrictions on markup, templates, or techniques, designers, theme creators, and front-end developers can realize their creative vision with pixel-perfect precision—and can confidently turn over content creation duties to regular end-users without fear of things breaking.
+Fred leads to amazing websites without requiring designer and developer involvement day-to-day.

 ## How Fred Works
-To create content with Fred, users drag design elements (“Elements”) from a sidebar, drop them where desired on a page, and edit the settings and content inline without ever having to visit a back-end admin tool.
-Fred has a variety of features that in combination make it a powerful visual content builder:
+To build sites with Fred, users drag content “Elements” or “Blueprints” from a sidebar, drop them where desired on a page, and edit the settings and placeholder content without ever having to use a back-end admin tool.
+Fred’s features combine to make it a powerful visual content builder:

-- transform static Design Pattern Libraries into dynamic building blocks that accelerate the time needed to create content that adheres to brand standards
+- Transform static Design Libraries into a live content creating tool that strictly adheres to brand standards and that is easily understood and used by non-technical team members across your entire organization
-- developers can use standard HTML markup with `data-fred-` attributes in Elements to create virtually any type of standard design library pattern
-- optional Twig templating logic
+- Use optional conditional/looping Twig template logic to create robust Elements limited only by your imagination
-- unlimited categories for Elements
+- Create and organize collections of Elements as building blocks for pages
+- Blueprints provide “replace the placeholders” full- or partial-page templates
+- Multiple dropzones for complete control of every page layout
-- a variety of controls including toggles, text inputs, date pickers, select inputs, radio inputs (TODO), sliders, Resource pickers and color pickers for end-users to configure Elements as they create new content
+- Configure content using a variety of controls including toggles, text inputs, date pickers, select inputs, sliders, Resource pickers, and color pickers
-- support for Snippets in Elements with real-time Ajax-based rendering when settings are updated
+- Supports MODX code Snippets with live Ajax rendering of changes
-- visual Font Awesome 5 icon picker (other icon choosers can be created)
+- Visual Font Awesome 5 icon picker—developers can create other icon pickers, too
-- simple content formatting with a currated default TinyMCE rich text editor (others RTEs can be used)
+- Simple content formatting with a curated default TinyMCE rich text editor
-- drag-and-drop to rearrange existing Elements on a page to new locations any time
-- nested Elements to enable [Atomic Web Design](http://bradfrost.com/blog/post/atomic-web-design/) workflows
+- Rearrange andn re-order page content via drag-and-drop
+- Quickly duplicate existing elements to build up galleries and sliders
+- Fred content renders down to cachable output for blazing-fast page speed
-- ships with a complete set of production-ready Bootstrap 4 Elements (TODO)
+- Complete set of production-ready Bootstrap 4 Elements for theme authors to use as a starting point
-- end-user content is completely processed and cached for blazing fast page load times